Russell Barr Williamson: Life

 After leaving Wright's studio in 1917, he returned to Kansas City, Missouri briefly, and then moved back to Milwaukee, Wisconsin in 1918 to apply for his Wisconsin license to practice and to work closely with the developer Arthur Richards, Wright's former partner in the ASBH project.
-Between 1918 and 1929 Williamson designed about forty Wisconsin homes and duplexes in the Prairie Style, as well as the Tudor and Mediterranean Revival styles, many sold via Richard's real estate companies in Milwaukee suburbs like Shorewood, Wisconsin and Wauwatosa, Wisconsin.
-Some homes, like the Anthony Siegl House (1920) in Wauwatosa, Wisconsin, feature details like trim, windows and surfaces that were repurposed from Richard's leftover stock after the termination of the American System Built Homes project in 1917.
+Between 1918 and 1929 Williamson designed about forty Wisconsin homes and duplexes in the Prairie Style, as well as the Tudor and Mediterranean Revival styles, many sold via Richard's real estate companies in Milwaukee suburbs like Shorewood, Wisconsin, Whitefish Bay, Wisconsin and Wauwatosa, Wisconsin.
+Some homes, like the Anthony Siegl House (1920) in Wauwatosa, feature details like trim, windows and surfaces that were repurposed from Richard's leftover stock after Frank Lloyd Wright's termination of the American System Built Homes project in 1917.

+Williamson's architectural career was interrupted for nearly two decades by legal and financial troubles starting in 1927, when he – along with colleagues – was accused of misrepresenting real estate values in a scheme to sell mortgage bonds.
+In 1928–29, a speculative project to design and build an apartment building failed and he was forced into bankruptcy, eventually losing his family home to foreclosure.

 In a second productive period from about 1950 to 1960, Williamson designed commercial and apartment buildings and split-level and ranch homes leaning to the Mid-Century Modern style.
 A complete Williamson portfolio is elusive since he destroyed drawings and records from much of his career.

 Williamson married Nola Mae Hawthorne, and they had a son and a daughter.
 Williamson died of a heart attack on October 3, 1964, in Oostburg, Wisconsin, at age 71.